Student Services and Resources

 The Faculty's Learning Strategist develops academic programming and workshops to assess and enhance U of T Engineering students' academic skills related to task management, critical thinking, problem-solving, test/exam preparation, and coping with stress and anxiety.
 U of T Engineering undergraduate students can make appointments with the Learning Strategist through the Engineering Portal or their Academic Advisor.

-The Faculty's Mental Health Programs Officer builds capacity at U of T Engineering to support student mental health and well-being by offering mental health programs and training, conducting research and offering best practice insights.
+The Faculty's Student & Community Wellness Coordinator supports student mental health and well-being by offering mental health resource navigation, mental health programs and training, conducting research and offering best practice insights.
+U of T Engineering undergraduate students can make an appointment though the Engineering Portal.

 Engineering's Upper-Year Academic Advisors